 Good news is that both Scotland’s captain Chris Grassick and Alan Forsyth recovered from injuries picked up in the week before last’s Investec London Cup to be declared fit to play alongside club mate Nicholas Parkes and William Marshall who has already signed on for Surbiton next season.

 The hosts compete in pool A which includes Wales who have Surbiton goalkeeper David Kettle and new signing Lewis Prosser in their squad.

-Both teams start their fixtures at 9am today (Friday), Scotland against South Africa and Wales against India.
-The fifth nation in their pool is Australia who Wales play on Saturday at 2pm while Scotland meet India on the other pitch.
+Both teams start their fixtures tomorrow (Friday July 25).
+Wales (world ranking 31 of 71/tournament ranking 10 of 10) play India (9/4) at 9am and Scotland (25/8) South Africa (12/5) at 11am.
+The fifth nation in their pool is Australia (1/1) who Wales play on Saturday (July 26) at 2pm, while … read more

 Surbiton’s Gall brothers, will have their shot at winning medals with England U21 at the culmination of the Fintro EuroHockey Junior Championships in Waterloo where they meet the Netherlands in the first semi-final tomorrow (Friday July 25, 4.30pm BST) with hosts Belgium playing Germany in the other (7pm) and the bronze and gold medal finals on Saturday July 26 (4pm and 5pm respectively).

 England, captained by elder brother Jonathan, reached the semis after beating France 7-0 yesterday evening (Wednesday), having already beaten Belgium 1-0 on Sunday and Poland 6-2 on Tuesday to top their pool A with maximum points.
 The weekend will be the last time the two play competitive hockey together for a while since Jonathan becomes over-age after it and James is leaving Surbiton for Nottingham University and Beeston.